By Dr. Tyler Coles – Premier Orthodontics

 Fixing Overbites With Braces and Forsus Springs

-Forsus Springs correction is more predictable and usually leads to more efficient correction than elastics alone.
 This treatment option is especially beneficial for older patients whose jaws have finished growing and may not respond as effectively to a Herbst appliance.

+You can see in this video exactly how the appliance works.
 First, you compress the spring, pushing the bottom teeth forward and the top teeth back.
 This appliance works very similarly to elastics, but the correction is more predictable and usually leads to more efficient correction.

-You can see in this patient shown, that she was a teenager with a moderate overbite.
+You can see in this patient shown that she was a teenager with a moderate overbite.
 Braces and Forsus springs were used to get a great result and completely correct her moderate overbite.

 Fixing Overbites With Braces and Extractions